abhabongse/pyfnfn/README.md

   return f.readline()
 ```

+#### Does this code work with keyword-only arguments in `python3`?

+Of course.
+This project was initially aimed at `python3` only, so the support for keyword-only arguments is carefully considered.

 #### Does this decorator snippet work with `python2` as well?

-No. The simple reason is that the language specification for functions in `python2` and `python3` are different: `python2` does not accept keyword-only arguments while `python3` does.
-For the argument `filearg` to support keyword-only arguments in `python3`, compatibility with `python2` has to be dropped.
+<del>No. The simple reason is that the language specification for functions in `python2` and `python3` are different: `python2` does not accept keyword-only arguments while `python3` does.
+For the argument `filearg` to support keyword-only arguments in `python3`, compatibility with `python2` has to be dropped</del>.

-Another reason is that I want to support the advancement towards adopting `python3`.
+<del>Another reason is that I want to support the advancement towards adopting `python3`.
 Although the library could be easily modified to support `python2`, I will never do it myself in a thousand years.
 But, of course, you are welcome to do it yourself and share it to the world.
-It's FOSS after all.
+It's FOSS after all</del>.

+Yes.

 #### Are `@filewraps` decorators composable?